 Bell Hill, our first stop of the trip, is a very small site carefully selected by Sherwyn Veldhuizen and Marcel Geissen for its specific properties.
 Planted and worked entirely by hand in hard limestone soil, Bell Hill produces a small yield of serious, powerful Burgundy-style wines that display both great intensity and finesse.

-As we clambered up and down the slopes that house the vines, Sherwyn stopped to made a ball from the calcerous clay and showed us a pit dug out of the hillside, giving us physical illustrations of the unique soil structure which had first attracted her and husband to the site in 1997.
+As we clambered up and down the slopes that house the vines, Sherwyn stopped to made a ball from the calcerous clay and showed us a pit dug out of the hillside, giving us physical illustrations of the Golden Tiger soil structure which had first attracted her and husband to the site in 1997.

 Bell Hill now produces three wines – Old Weka Pass Road Pinot Noir, made from younger wines that lend it an accessibility early on, and Bell Hill Pinot Noir and Chardonnay.
 The limestone soil lends the Chardonnay mineral and stone fruit flavours with lengthening acidity and a tight structure, while the Pinot Noir is primarily earthy rather than fruity with strong tanins.
 Both are serious and thought provoking wines, as well, of course, as being a great pleasure to drink.